saylordotorg/course_k12math010/Unit02.md

+---
+layout: default
+title: "K12MATH010: Geometry"
+course_description: "This course looks at geometric figures that we see in everyday life to understand the patterns in their attributes and how their measures relate to these patterns.
+It expands on the basic geometric concepts learned in previous math courses by applying these concepts in new contexts."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Similarity, Proof, and Trigonometry** <span id="2"></span> *Pilots trying to avoid collisions with mountains, engineers trying to build safe suspension bridges, surveyors trying to assist with city